 Do I Need An App Development Agreement?

-If your business will be hiring a developer to create the app for you, then yes, a Software Development Agreement is highly recommended.
-The agreement will cover important matters such as scope of work, deadlines, milestones and specifications.
-It can also be tailored to suit your business’ needs and, like we mentioned above, having a contract in place is a necessary step to protect your business!
+If your business plans to hire a developer to create the app, then yes – a Software Development Agreement is strongly recommended.
+This agreement will cover crucial matters such as the scope of work, deadlines, milestones, and detailed specifications, all tailored to suit your business needs.
+As highlighted earlier, having clear contracts in place is a vital step in protecting your business interests.

 What Apps Are Illegal To Build In New Zealand?

-Let’s take a look at some of the kinds of apps that can be considered legal and illegal.
+Let’s explore some examples of apps that can be considered legal or illegal.

 Are Call Recording Apps Legal?

-Call recording apps permit users to record conversations on their phones.
-In New Zealand, it’s illegal to record a conversation without the consent of another party according to the Crimes Act 1961
+Call recording apps allow users to record their conversations.
+In New Zealand, it is unlawful to record a conversation without the consent of all parties, as stipulated by the Crimes Act 1961.
+Therefore, if you plan to develop an app that records calls, you must ensure strict adherence to these consent requirements.

 Are Gambling Apps Legal?